A Summary of Our First Five Road Trips

 We bought our Keystone Cougar X-lite RV on September 4, 2013 at Camping World, Tampa, FL.
 We had looked at Class A motor homes for about 3 years, but when it came to buy one, we couldn’t bring ourselves to do it.
 But we needed an RV for our upcoming month long stay near our new grandson.
 I’ve blogged about that journey here.
 We about gave up on buying anything when we stopped at “just one more” RV show.
 This time Bill said let’s look in everything.
 We parked at the same time next to a brand new Ford F-150 Ecoboost.
 The new proud owner said he was there to look at 5th wheels to tow.
 We were shocked you could tow one, so we headed to the first 5th wheel we saw.
 We stepped inside and were so impressed.
 Then a man came in and said randomly, “Can you believe, you can tow this with a Ford F-150 Ecoboost?”
 We were hooked and long story short, we bought ours the next day!
 And it was the end of the year sales on the Ford Trucks, so what a great time to buy a new 2013 truck!
 The RV salesman gave us two free nights to stay just a mile from the store at Tampa East RV Resort.
 Even thought it poured down rain our first night, we felt we were at “home.”

-So we went home and began to plan our “maiden voyage” to Port St. Lucie RV Resort.
+We went home and began to plan our “maiden voyage” to Port St. Lucie RV Resort.
 We lived about smack dab in the middle of these two resorts, so around a two hour drive to our home.
 Again, we were so comfortable, we couldn’t wait to make our first trip up to Fredericksburg, Virginia to spend a month with our first grandson.

 OUR THIRD ROAD TRIP: